 The exception is if there are significant hemorrhoids, rectal fissures or other rectal problems.
 In these cases, extra care is needed in inserting the enema tip.

 Some people with hemorrhoids find enemas irritating and cannot do them.
 This is one of the few contraindications for coffee enemas.
 While enemas may seem uncomfortable, many clients report the procedure is so helpful they soon forget the inconvenience.

 * Buy a 2-quart enema bag with a clamp.
 This is sold at drug stores.
 The enema/douche bag combination is easier to use because you can close the top.

 * For the easiest coffee enemas, buy the coffee from S.A.
 Wilson.
 Here is the link: www.sawilsons.com.
 You can any brand of regular coffee – regular grind or flaked, non-instant and not decaffeinated, but some people have trouble retaining the coffee and the S.A.
 Wilson coffee works much better for them.
 Organically grown coffee is best, though any coffee will do.
 Organic coffee is available at natural food stores.
 Store opened coffee containers in the freezer for maximum freshness.
 The S.A.
 Wilson coffee advertised specially for coffee enemas is great, but not necessary.

-EDITORS NOTE: Check out the Metabolic Healing Store for S.A.
+EDITORS NOTE: We recommend S.A.
 Wilsons Enema kits and Organic Coffees.